rowan-jansens/trilateration_optimization/README.md

 #==========RUNNING THE CODE=================================================

+Code can be compiled using:
+$gcc trilateration_code.c -o trilateration_code -lm

 Code can be executed using:
 $./trilateration_code

-Changes to the code can be compiled using:
-$gcc trilateration_code.c -o trilateration_code -lm

 #==========GENERATING PLOTS=================================================